SecPlugs/Power-Automate-Plugins/README.md

 For Microsoft Power Automate and related plugins

 ## Usage & More Info
-See the [Java Kit GitHub Pages](https://secplugs.github.io/Power-Automate-Plugins/docs) for usage and other information
+See the [Power Automate Plugin Pages](https://secplugs.github.io/Power-Automate-Plugins/docs) for usage and other information

 ## Repository Layout
 This repository is laid out as follows..